SimaTatch/InterestingNumbersLibrary/README.md

 ## Installation

-To install this package, install `url here` in SPM.
+To install this package, install `https://gitlab.com/SimaTatch/InterestingNumbersLibrary` in SPM.